Free software is software that gives you the user the freedom to share, study and modify it. We call this free software because the user is free.

 There are now many variants or 'distributions' of this GNU operating system using the kernel Linux.
 We recommend those GNU/Linux distributions that are 100% free software; in other words, entirely freedom-respecting.

 Today, free software is available for just about any task you can imagine.
-From complete operating systems like GNU, to over 5,000 individual programs and tools listed in the FSF/UNESCO free software directory.
-Millions of people around the world — including entire governments — are now using free software on their computers.
+From complete operating systems like GNU, to 17,000 individual programs and tools listed in the FSF/UNESCO free software directory.
+Millions of people around the world—including entire governments—are now using free software on their computers.